ayllon/journal-astro/2019/01/2019-01-11 Packaging Comparative.md

 of libc and similar are likely to be backwards-compatible, but if we compile with a modern system, older platforms [may not be able to run the binary](https://github.com/AppImage/AppImageKit/wiki/Creating-AppImages#binaries-compiled-on-old-enough-base-system).

+libfuse has to be installed, but normally it is on basically any modern Linux system.
+May not be available on some Docker images.

 ### Root
 No.